Healthdirect Free Australian health advice you can count on.

 What causes rhabdomyolysis?

-Rhabdomyolysis is caused by an injury to muscle tissue or following extreme exercise, such as running a marathon or doing high-intensity resistance training.
-Causes of rhabdomyolysis include:
+Rhabdomyolysis is caused by an injury to muscle tissue or following extreme exercise, such as running a marathon or doing high-intensity resistance training such as cross-fit.
+Other causes of rhabdomyolysis include the following:

 • trauma or crush injuries, for example, from a car accident

-• prolonged muscle pressure, for example when someone is lying unconscious on a hard surface
+• pressure on your muscles for a long time, for example when someone is lying unconscious on a hard surface

 You are at greater risk of rhabdomyolysis if you are an older adult, have diabetes, take part in extreme sports or use a lot of drugs or alcohol.